tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 ## The Models section -- why it exists, how to hide it

-You'll also notice a "Models" section at the end.
+You'll also notice another "Models" section below all the other paths:

+<a href="https://idratherbewriting.com/learnapidoc/assets/files/swagger/index.html" class="noExtIcon"><img src="images/swaggerui_models_broken_out.png" class="medium" /></a>

 By default, Swagger UI displays each object in `components` in a section called "Models" at the end of your Swagger UI display.
 If you consolidate all schemas into a single object, without using the `$ref` property to point to new objects, you will see just one object in Models.
 If you split out the objects, then you see each object listed separately, including the object that contains all the references.

 Because I want to re-use objects, I'm going to define each object in `components` separately.
 As a result, the Models section looks like this:

-<a href="https://idratherbewriting.com/learnapidoc/assets/files/swagger/index.html" class="noExtIcon"><img src="images/swaggerui_models_broken_out.png" class="medium" /></a>

-The Models section is now in the latest version of Swagger UI.
-I'm not really sure why the Models section appears at all, actually.
+Why is there a Models section here?
 Apparently, it was added by popular request because the online Swagger Editor showed the display, and many users asked for it to be incorporated into Swagger UI.

 You don't need this Models section in Swagger UI because both the request and response sections of Swagger UI provide a "Model" link that lets the user toggle to this view.